Robert A. Rescorla

-Robert A. Rescorla (May 9, 1940 - March 24, 2020) was an American psychologist who specialized in the involvement of cognitive processes in classical conditioning focusing on animal learning and behavior.
-Rescorla was a Professor Emeritus of psychology at the University of Pennsylvania (Penn).
-He received his B.A. in Psychology with minors in Philosophy and Math from Swarthmore College in 1962 and later received his Ph.D. under Richard Solomon from University of Pennsylvania in 1966.
-From there, he began his career at Yale.
-Eventually, Rescorla returned to the University of Pennsylvania to continue his research.
+Robert A. Rescorla (May 9, 1940 – March 24, 2020) was an American psychologist who specialized in the involvement of cognitive processes in classical conditioning focusing on animal learning and behavior.

 One of Rescorla's significant contributions to psychology, with co-creator Allan Wagner, was the Rescorla-Wagner Model of conditioning.
 This model expanded knowledge on learning processes.
 Rescorla also continued to develop research on Pavlovian conditioning and instrumental training.
 Due to his achievements, Rescorla received the American Psychological Association Awards of the Distinguished Scientific Contributions in 1986.